brandur/microservices/README.md

 Despite the best of intentions, these sorts of compromises that make it anywhere near production have a bad habit of becoming permanent and resulting in long-term operational and design debt.
 This isn't always a fait accompli, but is a frequent enough that is should e considered a probable result.
 In general, avoid introducing private and one-off APIs and instead work on integrating the necessary changes into the mainline API.

-## Stream State Changes

-Streaming changes in state through a log-style stream is efficient provides ordering and inherent error correction.
-Consider using this technique over sending multitudes of synchronous service requests.

----

-Every request between two services is a potential failure.

-Where a non-interactive interface is possible, batch up communication by having services stream their state to each over a construct like a Kafka topic.
-This method is more robust because fewer messages need to be passed, and allows consumers to ingest changes more economically because changes are grouped.

 ## Ensure Correctness With Atomicity

 ACID transactions are the most powerful tool in existence for guaranteeing data integrity.
 Use an RDMS that provides ACID guarantees to ensure correctness within the service bounds.